For Financial Aid and Scholarships information, please refer to the

 |Proficiency Examination Fee||

 Wor-Wic accepts VISA, MasterCard and Discover.
-Students who register online or through an advisor have
+Payment can be made online or in

-register early and who have not made payment or alternative payment arrangements (installment plan enrollment,
+who have not made full payment or alternative payment arrangements (installment

 An installment plan is available to all students who register for fall or spring classes and whose bill